Indefinite-quantity contracts

 - Multiple Award Preference

-- Single-award IQCs over $100 million require a written determination by the agency head and Congressional notification in certain cases.
+- Single-award contracts over $150 million require a written determination by the agency head and Congressional notification in certain cases.
+Additional requirements apply for advisory and assistance contracts over $20 million and three years.

 Responsibilities

-- Contracting Officers: Must ensure all required contract elements are included, determine and document multiple vs. single award decisions, and comply with notification and documentation requirements for large contracts.
+- Contracting Officers: Must structure IQCs with required elements, justify and document single or multiple award decisions, and comply with notification and determination requirements for large contracts.

-- Contractors: Must be prepared to fulfill orders within the stated minimum and maximum quantities and comply with all contract terms and ordering procedures.
+- Contractors: Must be prepared to fulfill orders within the stated minimum and maximum quantities and comply with the contract's ordering procedures.

 Practical Implications